 Complimentary credit card travel insurance isn’t completely “free” (nothing good ever is); you somehow pay for it through different ways.
 One of the most common is a higher annual fee, but at the very least, you would be required to swipe that particular card when paying for the trip.
 Often, you’d need to spend past a threshold amount before your departure, in order to activate it.
 Furthermore, this “complimentary” feature is usually not included with standard cards (available with higher-end cards like Gold or Platinum).

 On the other hand, a conventional travel insurance product has been designed specifically to cover the risks, costs and losses that may be incurred during an emergency while travelling locally or internationally.
 Traditionally, these plans were pitched as the best protection for ordinary circumstances, but were difficult to acquire.
-Today, online companies such as Qompanion provide a secure platform for consumers to compare and purchase one easily, even in the comforts of their own homes.
+Today, online companies provide a secure platform for consumers to compare and purchase one easily, even in the comforts of their own homes.